-Participating schools and teachers will encourage students to run 25 miles over 15 weeks culminating at the Miami Marathon & Half Marathon (February 9, 2020) on the final 1.2 miles of the marathon course.
+Participating schools and teachers will encourage students to run 25 miles over 15 weeks culminating at the Life Time Miami Marathon & Half Marathon (2021 In-Person Event CANCELLED) on the final 1.2 miles of the marathon course.
 Students will have the opportunity to run together in a safe setting on the same course used by 20,000 marathon and half marathon runners.
 Students will begin the program running one mile a week and will gradually increase their running regimen to 2.5 miles per week.
 Students will be able to gain mileage during PE classes as a daily warm-up routine, through other class activities, or on their free time.

 To promote and create awareness of healthy lifestyles for the children of Miami-Dade County with a focus on health and physical education through voluntary, exciting, goal-oriented running programs that aim to improve their lifestyle.
 The Kids Run Miami program allows children to participate in a collaborative setting, fostering classroom participation and camaraderie in an attempt to reduce childhood obesity.

 The Training Phase

 PE teachers are asked to follow simple guidelines in order to keep documented track of the student’s participation.
 This allows the program coordinator to check progress and ensure that students are fulfilling the necessary distance goals.
 Teachers will be asked to submit the tracking reports to the program coordinator once the students complete the 25 mile program.
 The program coordinator will be available year-round to provide guidance and advice.

-Only children who complete weekly goals totaling the 25 miles necessary will be issued a race number to take part in the Kids Run Miami Final Mile at the Miami Marathon & Half Marathon on February 9, 2020.
+Only children who complete weekly goals totaling the 25 miles necessary will be issued a race number to take part in the Kids Run Miami Final Mile at the Life Time Miami Marathon & Half Marathon.

 Teachers who participate and get involved will directly influence student participation.
-The Kids Run Miami program would also like to encourage the teachers to take part in the Miami Marathon & Half Marathon as well as the Tropical 5K.
+The Kids Run Miami program would also like to encourage the teachers to take part in the Life Time Miami Marathon & Half Marathon as well as the Life Time Tropical 5K.
 Teachers are entitled to a free entry into any of these events.
 You may contact Samantha Bailey, the Program Director, for entry information at 305-278-8668.

 Visual encouragement and tools